OpenPandemic/openpandemic-analytics/README.md

 ### Generate test data

-A lot of times we need data to get start with analytics task, so we could use synthetic data (not always), for this reason we've add a fake provider.
+A lot of times we need data to get started with analytic tasks, so we could use synthetic data (not always), for this reason we've add a fake provider.

 To generate `fake data` for covid19 symptoms evaluations we could use the python module: